 In December, 1995, the Board of Directors adopted a nonqualified and nonfunded Supplemental Executive Retirement Plan ("SERP") for senior executive officers.
 The SERP is intended to supplement payments due to participants upon retirement under the Company's other qualified plans.
 The SERP generally provides that the Company will credit qualified participants' account on an annual basis, an amount equal to employer contributions that would have otherwise been allocated to the executive's accounts under the tax-qualified plans were it not for limitations imposed by the Internal Revenue Service, or participation in the deferred compensation plan.
 Messrs.
-MacMillan, Blodnick, Bouchee and Strosahl are the only participants in the SERP.
+Blodnick, Bouchee and Strosahl are all participants in the SERP.
 Messrs.
-MacMillan, Blodnick, Bouchee and Strosahl received an allocation under the plan in the amounts of \$5,558, \$15,702, \$1,903 and \$1,802, respectively, for the fiscal year 1998.
+Blodnick, Bouchee and Strosahl received an allocation under the plan in the amounts of \$12,035, \$632 and \$1,148, respectively, for the fiscal year 1999.